 Last year’s The Legend of Zelda: Breath of the Wild, took this same design trope and stripped it down completely, giving it new life.
 Instead of showing you points of interest once unlocking the tower, it fills out the terrain and acts as a fast-travel point, nothing more.
 This leaves the discovery of such points of interest up to you and the map acts as more of a guide, where you can put stickers or checkpoints on certain parts of your map for things that you want to return to in the future.
 Each map is unique from player to player in Breath of the Wild.
 Spider-Man’s isn’t, however.

-That it isn’t to say that there aren’t any hidden easter eggs to find or things unique to New York to seek out, but it isn’t something that adds to the core of gameplay or even incentivises the player to explore.
+That it isn’t to say that there aren’t any hidden easter eggs to find or things unique to New York to seek out, but it isn’t something that adds to the core of gameplay or even incentivizes the player to explore.
 Unfortunately, Spider-Man’s map acts more of a checklist than a guide.

-Unlike most open-world games, Spider-Man’s side-activities evolve as you progress through the main story.
-The tendency with other games is that, once you unlock a part of the map, all the side-objectives are listed out and don’t really change as you progress through the story, sometimes breaking context.
+Unlike most open-world games, Spider-Man’s side activities evolve as you progress through the main story.
+The tendency with other games is that, once you unlock a part of the map, all the side objectives are listed out and don’t really change as you progress through the story, sometimes breaking context.
 Spider-Man instead starts small and leaves more and more breadcrumbs as you play along.
 It’s a great way to address pacing issues that plague most open-world games, where there seems to be too much to do at one given time, such as The Witcher 3, where one thing leads to three other things, thus overwhelming the player.
 It also addresses the feeling of a stagnant world.
 Now, the things you’re doing and the New York you’re swinging through is in line with where you are in the story.
 It’s not much of a departure, but it’s a nice twist that addresses some issues present in other open-worlds.

 Most of the time when doing these side-objectives in Spider-Man, you’re gonna let your fists do the talking.
-Being a super hero game, it’s unavoidable.
+Being a superhero game, it’s unavoidable.
 But Insomniac did manage to avoid what most people were expecting, which was a Spider-Man skinned Arkham combat system.
 Marvel’s Spider-Man focuses more on aerial combat and gadgets, rather than the usual counter system present in games such as Shadow of Mordor, Assassin’s Creed, or the Arkham games.

 Spider-Man relies heavily on using his gadgets to spice up the combat.
 There are 8 gadgets to choose from, with most focusing on unique ways to web up your enemies.
 They range from completely subduing an enemy to merely stunning them, so you can catch a breath and focus on a particular thug.
 Aside from the gadgets, the game incorporates Spider-Man’s agility in combat, where you’re better off jumping around and staying in the air than just being totally ground-based and fighting like a brawler.
 What’s more to this are the different costumes that have their own unique abilities.
-Each suit comes with one that charges up over time, and can be used to give you that more of an edge in combat.
+Each suit comes with one that charges up over time and can be used to give you that more of an edge in combat.
 Some act as AOE abilities, while others provide unique buffs to Spider-Man.

 All in all, Marvel’s Spider-Man does bring something new in some aspects, while sticking to the status quo in others.
 Despite being in a genre that’s seemingly flooding the market more and more each this generation, it is still a gem worth experiencing, even if you have open-world fatigue.
 Spider-Man is a game that warrants both the plunge and the revisit, especially when it comes to swinging around in your favorite neighbourhood.